awgymer/nextflow-cache-repository/README.md

 - rerun again with: `nextflow run main.nf -profile docker -resume`

 Here you will see that the last run is properly cached without needing to reset the work dir.

+### Without docker failure

+If you remove the initial step to create a docker failure you will see proper caching regardless:

+- ensure `docker` daemon is running
+- run: `nextflow run main.nf -profile docker`
+- rerun again with: `nextflow run main.nf -profile docker -resume`

+You will see that the second run here uses the cache as expected

 System: